rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution.md

 * [Part 1](Daily_Rainfall_Form_Evolution_part_1.md) covers the period up to 1923, when the daily rainfall form changed from single-sided to double-sided
 * [Part 2](Daily_Rainfall_Form_Evolution_part_2.md) covers the period from 1924 onwards

+[Gallery of Daily Rainfall Forms](Daily_Rainfall_Form_Gallery.md) displays an example of each form version in time order.